 Another common phrase when translated from English to Persian or English to Farsi is ‘sobh bekheyr’ or ‘sobh bekheir’ which means ‘good morning.’

 This phrase has gotten some traffic in the English-speaking community thanks to its use in many movies in TV shows.
 Using the Arabic alphabet, ‘sobh bekheyr’ or ‘sobh bekheir’ which looks like: ‘صبح بخیر.’

 Another word you might recognize in Persian is ‘mamnoon’ or ‘thank you.’
 Many Middle Eastern restaurants use this word, and some are even named ‘Mamnoon.’
 This word looks like ‘ممنون خیلی’ in the Arabic alphabet.

-If you want to get someone’s attention or pass another person, use the English to Persian translation of ‘excuse me,’ which is ‘bebakhshid.’
+If you want to get someone’s attention or pass another person, use the English-to-Persian or English-to-Farsi translation of ‘excuse me,’ which is ‘bebakhshid.’
 Should you happen to need to write this word, it looks like, ‘ببخشید.’

 Famous Persian Writers

 If you want to read a little Persian, you might want to start with some of the most famous Persian writers — the mystic poets Hafiz and Rumi.
 Since this language is often considered one of the most beautiful languages in the world, it’s no wonder so many famous poets wrote in this language.
 If you want to practice translating English to Persian, you could always try to write a poem yourself in Persian.